10-3-pursuit/lab-intro-to-express-request/README.md

 - use `fetch` to call all of the pokemon from your backend.
 - display the information of your choice from each pokemon object.
 Include each image.

+- push to your Github
+- create a pull request
+- include this bonus frontend link with your backend link when you submit on canvas.